dotnet/runtime/src/setup/Documentation/design-docs/framework-version-resolution.md

 1. `.runtimeconfig.json` global setting - `rollForward` and `rollForwardOnNoCandidateFx` (it's invalid to specify both)
 1. `.runtimeconfig.json` per-framework setting - `rollForward` and `rollForwardOnNoCandidateFx` (it's invalid to specify both)
 1. environment variable `DOTNET_ROLL_FORWARD`
-1. command line arguments - `rollFoward` and `rollForwardOnNoCandidateFx` (it's invalid to specify both)
+1. command line arguments - `rollForward` and `rollForwardOnNoCandidateFx` (it's invalid to specify both)

 Items lower in the list override those higher in the list.
 At each precedence scope the host will determine an effective value of `rollForward` by converting any potential `rollForwardOnNoCandidateFx` setting to `rollForward`. *Note that there are never collisions between `rollForward` and `rollForwardOnNoCandidateFx` since both can't appear at the same level.*